dogeystamp/kindle_schedule/README.md

 - In KOReader, open the file browser (the file cabinet icon) in the top menu and open `schedule.pdf`.

 - In the bottom menu, set "View Mode" to "page".
-You might also want to edit the "Zoom to" and "Fit" settings.
+    - You might also want to edit the "Zoom to" and "Fit" settings.
+    - Set "Page Crop" to "none" and set "Margin" to the minimum.

 - In the top menu, go to `Settings → Screen → Sleep screen`.
 Disable the sleep screen message, and select `Wallpaper → Leave screen as-is`.